 Equipping “Difference Makers”

-Dr. Rex M. Horne, Jr., was named by the Board of Trustees to become the fifteenth president of Ouachita, effective June 1, 2006.
+Dr. Rex M. Horne, Jr., was named by the Board of Trustees to become the 15th president of Ouachita, effective June 1, 2006.
 Prior to accepting the Ouachita presidency, he served 16 years as senior pastor of Immanuel Baptist Church in Little Rock as well as serving two terms as president of the Arkansas Baptist State Convention.

 “Ouachita is widely recognized as an excellent university,” Dr. Horne said.
 “The future years will testify of excellence all around campus.
 Our teaching, student life, athletics, facilities and expectations will be marked by excellence.
 I know of no other word that should more fully describe Ouachita Baptist University.”